 Social media marketing is no longer an optional part of a marketing strategy.
 It has become a necessity and if you haven’t started using it yet, now is the time.
 I used to say that it may not be for everyone, however, with the growth of online searches and the demise of offline directories, like Yellow Pages, your potential customers will be on social media.
 There are over 1 billion searches on Facebook every day and Facebook grows 20% month on month.

-Recent research in the USA, 2015 Edelman Trust Barometer, reported that Google has overtaken traditional media to become the most trusted news source on the planet.
+Research in the USA reported that Google has overtaken traditional media to become the most trusted news source on the planet.
 According to BIA/Kelsey and ConStat, 97% of consumers now use online media to shop locally.

 While social media is important, don’t forget that it works best when combined with your other marketing channels.
 Email, networking, your website and public relations are still important aspects of a good marketing plan.
 It’s not about only doing social media or only having a website but having a mix of marketing approaches to reach your target audience.

 You need to start with a plan and do your keyword research.
 Learn which social media sites your target audience likes most.

 Brainstorm content ideas that will interest your audience.